Ask AI

 Source: Google

 1. Obtain the user’s consent choice to grant or deny the consent for storing information about their behaviour.
-You are responsible for obtaining users’ consent on your website or app or any data you upload to Google.For websites and apps, you can implement a consent banner or other custom consent solution or use a Consent Management Platform (CMP).
+You are responsible for obtaining users’ consent on your website or app or any data you upload to Google.For websites and apps, you can implement a (Peppered) consent banner or use a third party Consent Management Platform (CMP).

 1. Communicate the user’s consent choice , or consent state, to Google.
 Many CMPs handle sending the consent state to Google.
 If you implement a custom consent solution, you must implement a method to send the consent state to Google.